 I would even daresay to make a quick run to the store to grab it.
 It really is necessary.

 Real lime juice from a lime or from a bottle, you ask?
 Either will work.
 The lime juice from a lime would be fresher, but I didn't have any limes and had lime juice from a bottle.
-Worked and tasted great.
+It worked and tasted great.

 This will be instructions for making the guacamole dip using a food processor.